Amina Bokhary controversy: Background to the incident

-Bokhary is a member of an influential Hong Kong family.
+Bokhary was a member of an influential Hong Kong family.
 Her father, Syed Bagh Ali Shah, was a council member of the former Stock Exchange of Hong Kong.
 Her uncle, Kemal, was a judge sitting at the Hong Kong Court of Final Appeal, and Kemal's wife was a High Court judge, at the time of the trial; a maternal uncle, Ronald Arculli, had been the chairman of Hong Kong Exchanges and Clearing and was a non-official member of the Executive Council of Hong Kong.
 Her grandfather, Daoud Bokhary, served in the British Indian Army and founded Bokhary Securities.

 Bokhary attended university in the United Kingdom and graduated with a first-class honors degree in economics.
 She has had a string of jobs in the fashion industry, including Sotheby's, LVMH, and Harvey Nichols in Hong Kong.
 According to her counsel, Bokhary failed to find peace or satisfaction in her personal and professional life after returning to Hong Kong from Britain, and in 2007 was diagnosed with bipolar disorder, for which she was being treated with strong psychotropic drugs and was reportedly undergoing intensive counselling.
 Her increasing alcohol consumption, combined with her medication, was said to have contributed to her violent outburst in 2008.